the-collab-lab/smart-shopping-list-deprecated/pull_request_template.md

 <!-- What does this code change?
 Why did I choose this approach?
 Did I learn anything worth sharing?
 Reminder: This will be a publicly facing representation of your work (READ: help you land that sweet dev gig). -->

-## List To Complete Task

-- [ ] Add button element to shopping component

 ## Acceptance Criteria

 <!-- Include AC from the Github issue -->